 Although most of us build from scratch, kits have some advantages; all of the components are available, the layout is done, others have had it working, you just need to assemble it.
 Heathkit refined this to an art and many of us learned the basics of assembly and testing from their products.
-Now Ashhar Farhan, VU2ESE, has made a version of his BITX (BI-directional Transceiver) available to the world as a “semi-kit”, with control and transceiver boards pre-assembled and shipped with most of the external parts needed to build your own single band SSB transceiver.
+From September 2016 to January 2020 HFsignals.com sold Ashhar Farhan's (VU2ESE) BITX (BI-directional Transceiver) 40 meter "semi-kit".
+The control and transceiver boards were shipped pre-assembled and included most of the external parts needed to build your own SSB transeiver.

 This saves the builder the tedium of loading and soldering the board.
 He can install it in any form that he wishes, as a nice portable in a weather resistant case, or perhaps in a big solid cabinet for the shack.
 He can spend his time dressing it up and adding features.

 For a mere $59 USD (about ₤46) the BITX40 was shipped to your door with the 4.5” x 5” printed circuit board, the “Raduino” VFO module, two 3-conductor 3.5mm audio jacks, a volume control with power switch, a 10K linear taper potentiometer (for tuning), a BNC antenna jack, a set of power connectors, an electret microphone element, a push button switch, and all of the connecting wires needed to wire it up (with plugs attached!).
 Not only that, but 8 brass stand-offs, mounting nuts and bolts included.
 The boards were all assembled and tested, just waiting for the drive to be set for the Power Amplifier.